Jump to section:

 - Cloud-connected solutions incur higher infrastructure costs

 For mobile or edge deployment scenarios, engineering teams must carefully balance model complexity against available computational resources.
-This is why Ruh.AI's platform offers both lightweight agents for simple tasks and more sophisticated model-based agents for complex decision-making—allowing clients to optimize resource allocation.
+This is why Ruh.AI's platform offers both lightweight agents for simple tasks and more sophisticated model-based agents for complex decision-making.

 Model Accuracy Dependencies